raviguptag/VLBR/README.md

 ## Examples

 1) Backup schema EDW into a target directory /home/dbadmin/bkp use below command
-$ VLBR.sh -t backup  -d /home/dbadmin/bkp -c PARQUET -u dbadmin -w password -s
+$ VLBR.sh -t backup  -d /home/dbadmin/bkp -c PARQUET -u dbadmin -w password -S EDW

 2) Backup certain tables - Firt define target tables in a text file like below and then use below command.
 In this example we want to backup 1 table store_fact in schema EDW and all tables of schema DIM.